Autopsy shows Sonya Massey was killed by a gunshot under her eye

 “The autopsy confirms what everybody already knows from the video,” civil rights attorney Ben Crump said at a press conference Friday.
 “This was just a senseless, unnecessary excessive use of force.
 Completely unnecessary, certainly not justified.”

 Crump is representing Massey’s family.
 Previously he represented the families of George Floyd and Breonna Taylor.
-Crump said the U.S. Department of Justice is investigating the shooting.
+Crump said the U.S. Justice Department is investigating the shooting.

-Crump said he told the Justice Department they should look into Grayson’'s employment history.
+Crump said he told the DOJ that they should look into Grayson’s employment history.
 Before joining law enforcement, Grayson had been arrested twice for driving under the influence and once for driving on a suspended license.
 Sangamon County was his sixth law enforcement agency in four years.
 Before joining the sheriff’s office, Grayson had worked for smaller, rural jurisdictions.
 Crump said he so far knows of two allegations of misconduct lodged against Grayson before he got a job in Springfield.

 Meanwhile, the Massey family said they spoke with Vice President Kamala Harris who offered her condolences.
 In a statement Tuesday, Harris called the killing “senseless” and footage of the shooting “disturbing.”